 AD | Press tickets

 We’re very lucky here in Norfolk that we have some really amazing attractions for families and one of our personal favourites is Wroxham Barns.
-Since our last visit a couple of months ago there have been some new additions and we couldn’t wait to check them out.
+Since our last visit there have been some new additions and we couldn’t wait to check them out.

 If you are planning a trip to Wroxham Barns then it’s important to know that tickets must be booked online in advance.
 You will need to choose a time slot for arrival too and this is done so that guests aren’t all arriving at the same time.
 It’s really great to see that Wroxham Barns have chosen to keep some of the safety ideas that were put in due to Covid even though they don’t have to.
 It definitely makes me feel safer and valued as a customer.